THE PSYCHOLOGY OF REAL-WORLD BEHAVIOUR CHANGE - 2024/5

 - Critical analysis of behaviour change theory, research and real-world applications

-- Understanding and changing health behaviour
+- Understanding and changing health and environmental behaviours

 In the event that a student cannot be assessed through the group poster, they can instead be assessed using a second essay.
 The goal of the group presentation is to act as a culmination of work through the semester in which students incrementally apply material from the module to tackle a behaviour-change challenge.
 These same outcomes could be assessed with an essay if necessary.

 The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of behaviour change theory and methods and how it may be applied to understand and change real-world behaviours, as well as to demonstrate transferrable reflective, critical, and presentational skills.

 The summative assessment for this module consists of:

 - A group presentation in which students describe and critically evaluate how they have applied behaviour change theory, concepts and methods to address a real-world problem

 - An individual essay in which students critically evaluate a real-world behaviour change research study, thereby demonstrating awareness of behaviour change theory and research and its application to understand and change behaviour in a real-world context